 Planday’s complaints handling process should be used if you have a complaint about Planday.
 Please note that this does not apply to product feature requests or issues, which are managed by our Support and Product teams.

 Planday responds to all complaints and issues, no matter how they are raised or what they refer to.
 Some issues and complaints can be resolved immediately by our Support Team, while other issues must be escalated to our Management Team.
-Any data processing related complaints, data protection infringes, or data breaches are immediately escalated to our Data Protection Officer.
+Any data processing related complaints, data protection infringes, or data breaches are immediately escalated to our Director of Privacy & Infosec.

 How do I file a complaint?

-If you have a complaint about Planday’s service or data processing, please contact our support team.
+Please contact our support team if you have a complaint about Planday’s service or data processing.

-If your complaint is related to data processing, data protection infringes, or data breaches, please also contact our support team, address the support request to Planday’s Data Protection Officer, Lasse Andersen, Planday’s Director of Legal, citing data processing, and we will ensure that he receives it.
+If your complaint is related to data processing, data protection infringes, or data breaches, please also contact our support team, address the support request to Planday’s Director of Privacy & Infosec, citing data processing, and we will ensure that the director receives it.